huangli712/iQIST/docs/src/ch01/components.md

 * **JASMINE** Component

-For the details of these tools, please see the chapters [Atomic eigenvalue problem solver].
+For the details of these tools, please see the chapters [Atomic Eigenvalue Problem Solver].

 ---